 The main feature of a neural network is its ability to learn from examples, which is called supervised machine learning (or simply supervised learning).
-The network is typically trained on a number of examples: the example of an input and corresponding output.
-In the task of object recognition, the input would be an image and the output would be a label for this image (e.g. ‘cat').
-Training of a neural network is an iterative process, which is designed to minimise the prediction error of the system (Fig. 2).
-It consists of steps, called epochs, at each of which the learning algorithm tarries to minimise an error (usually, it would be thousands of training epochs) by adjusting connections between neurons: parameters of the network, called weights.
+It is common to train the network on a number of examples: the example of an input and corresponding output.
+In the task of object recognition, the input would be an image and the output would be a label for this image (e.g. ‘cat’).
+Training of a neural network is an iterative process, which is designed to minimize the prediction error of the system (Fig. 2).
+It consists of steps, called epochs, at each of which the learning algorithm tries to minimize an error (usually, it would be thousands of training epochs) by adjusting connections between neurons: parameters of the network, called weights.
 At the end of the training process, the performance of the network is usually good enough to perform a certain task with an adjusted set of parameters.

 What are deep neural networks

-Deep neural network is a neural network with multiple hidden layers (Fig.3).
-This image represents a cartoon of a deep neural network and intended to give a reader a general understanding of what a neural network is.
+Deep neural network is an intelligent neural network with multiple hidden layers (Fig.3).
+This picture depicts a deep neural network and is intended to give a reader a general understanding of what a neural network is.
 However, the real architecture of deep neural networks is much more complicated.

-The overall architecture of a deep neural network for image recognition is depicted on figure 5.
+The overall architecture of a deep neural network for image recognition is depicted in figure 5.
 The Input image is represented as a number of pixels, or small image patches (e.g. 5-by-5 pixels).

 Usually, deep neural networks are depicted in a simplified manner: as a number of processing stages, sometimes referred to as ‘filters’.
 Each stage differs from another by a number of characteristics, such as receptive field properties, type of features detected and a type of computation performed at each stage .

-The applications of deep neural nets, including convolutional neural networks (CNNs), are not restricted to image and pattern recognition applications.
-CNNs are widely used to recognise speech and audio inputs, mobile sensor input processing and biomedical imaging processing .
+The applications of deep neural nets, including convolutional neural networks (CNNs), are not restricted to image and pattern detection and recognition applications.
+CNNs are widely used to recognize speech and audio inputs, mobile sensor input processing and biomedical imaging processing .

 Neural Networks for facial features recognition

-In order to achieve good recognition accuracy, the neural network is pre-trained on a large number of images such as the MegaFace database.
+In order to become more intelligent and achieve good detection and recognition accuracy, the neural network is pre-trained on a large number of images such as the MegaFace database.

-When we choose what algorithm to apply to the object or face recognition problem, we need to have a mean of comparison of the performance of different algorithms.
+When we choose what artificial intelligence algorithm to apply to the object or face recognition problem, we need to have a means of comparison of the performance of different algorithms.
 This part will address choosing a tool for this.

-Generally, any neural network system can be measured with the accuracy: after parameter adjustment and learning, the performance of the resulting function should be measured on a test set that is separate from the training set.
-Typically, this parameter is a quantitative measure: a number (often in %) that shows how well the system can recognise unseen objects.
-One more typical measure is error (equals 100% - accuracy percentage), respectively.
+Generally, any intelligent neural network system can be measured with the accuracy: after parameter adjustment and learning, the performance of the resulting function should be measured on a test set that is separate from the training set.
+Typically, this parameter is a quantitative measure: a number (often a percentage) that shows how well the system can recognize unseen objects.
+One more typical measure is an error (equals 100% - accuracy percentage).
 However, for biometrics more precise measures exist.

 In biometrics, there are two types of applications: verification and identification.
 Verification is the process of affirming that certain identity is correct by comparing the image (or another feature vector, e.g. fingerprint data) of identity with one or more previously saved templates.
 A synonym for verification is authentication.
 Identification is a process of determining the identity of an individual.
 A biometric sample is collected and compared to all the templates in a database.
 Identification is close-set if the person is assumed to exist in the database.
 Therefore, recognition is a generic term that could imply either or both verification and identification.